revati-naik/Python_Programming/README.md

 2. TicTacToe.py:

     This is a class file which defines the class TicTacToe which consists of various methods used to play the game.

-3. defaulttest.py:
+4. unittest.py:

+    A unittest class has been created to check for few conditions using the in-built python module unittest.
 This file consists of all the test cases to test the functionality of the code.
 It checks for the win conditions for both "X" and "O" along 3 rows, 3 columns and both the diagonals.
 It also checks for the "draw" condition.
-This file also tests the behavior of the program in case of execptions and writes the output for every test case in a txt file.

-4. unittest.py:

-    A unittest class has been created to check for few conditions using the in-built python module unittest.

 ## **Dependencies:**